 The first step is speaking to your GP about your options for hormone management, such as a short course of HRT (Hormone Replacement Therapy) to ease yourself through the hormonal transition, though do research this first and if you are unsure of side effects, then maybe a more holistic option would be right for you.

-There are lots of private hormone specialists out there too, such as the Marion Gluck Clinic in London, if you are willing to spend a little more on a course of therapy.
+There are lots of private hormone specialists out there too, if you are willing to spend a little more on a course of therapy.

 Keep cool with a cooling mist spray, which you can buy, or make yourself at home by putting your water spray bottle in the fridge, maybe adding in a calming scent such as Chamomile or Lavender for extra relaxation.

 Staying well hydrated.
 Ice based smoothies and fruit drinks are a great healthy way to stay cool and well-nourished, also replenishing the vitamins you lose during menopause such as Vitamin A, C, E and B6.

 Use an ice pack for instant relief around the neck area/pulse points, to cool your body down.
 There are also some wonderful wearable cold packs available online such as the ‘My Cold Front’ pads.

 Wearing loose clothing made from natural fibres for better airflow to the skin, or ‘wick away’ pyjamas to help get rid of the perspiration.
 Bamboo fabric is becoming ever more popular as it is also often responsibly sourced too!

 Wear open shoes to allow your feet to stay cool, therefore lowering your overall body temperature – the perfect excuse for a bit of shoe shopping!